-INDIANAPOLIS – A new exhibition opening Jan.
+INDIANAPOLIS – A new exhibition that opened Jan.
 18 at the Eiteljorg Museum is accessible to everyone, including the blind and visually impaired.
-The exhibit features bronze sculptures that guests are encouraged to touch.
+The exhibit features bronze sculptures that guests are permitted to touch, if they choose.
 Created by renowned Native American artist Michael Naranjo (Santa Clara Pueblo), who was blinded by an injury, the sculptures are touchable so that visitors with limited or no vision can experience and appreciate his art.

 Please Touch!
 The Sculptures of Michael Naranjo features approximately 30 sculptures that span the artist’s 50-year sculpting career, including depictions of birds and animals in realistic poses, people in motion and mythical creatures.
 Naranjo, 75, grew up in Taos, New Mexico, where his mother Rose Naranjo was a noted pottery artist.
 While serving in the U.S. Army during the Vietnam War in 1968, Michael Naranjo suffered near-fatal combat injuries in a grenade blast.
 With a total loss of his vision and the loss of use of his right hand, Naranjo during his convalescence began to sculpt clay with his left hand.
 Eventually that pursuit led him to a professional career as a sculptor whose works are highly admired.